copenlu/cite-worth/README.md

 ## Running experiments
 The code for our experiments can be found under `experiments`.
 To run them, first create a directory `experiments/data` and place all of the CiteWorth data in this directory.
 Then, go to `experiments/experiment_scripts` and run any of the experiments given there.

 We use [Weights and Biases](https://wandb.ai/site) to log our experiments.
-If you do not have/do not with to use wandb, run the following before executing any of the scripts:
+If you do not have/do not wish to use wandb, run the following before executing any of the scripts:
 ```
 $ wandb offline
 ```